Nuvei/nuvei-plugin-shopware-6/README.md

 ## Requirements
 Shopware 6.5.* and up.
 Enabled DMN notifications into the merchant account.
+Set DMN notifications timeout to be at least 30 seconds.
 Public access to the plugin notification URL - site_domain/nuvei_dmn/.

 ## Description